cornell-netlab/pifo-trees-artifact/README.md

 Running `dune test` above has already run a few simulations for us.
 In particular:
 1. It has run a number of PCAPS through a number of handwritten schedulers against handwritten ternary topologies.
-It has saved the results as CSV files, which we can ignore for now.
+It has saved the results as CSV files, which we can ignore.
 2. It has also run the same PCAPS through automatically generated versions of the above schedulers, now running against automatically generated _binary_ topologies.
-Again, it has saved the results as CSV files, which we can ignore for now.
+Again, it has saved the results as CSV files, which we can ignore.

 To visualize the results, run `python3 pcaps/plot.py`.

-This will access our temporary files and run them through our visualizer, generating a number of PNG files.
-We supply a [mini-guide](extra.md) showing you how to copy these PNG files out of the Docker container.
-The PNG files generated are exactly as shown in tables 1, 2, and 3 of the paper, and are named `alg_name.png` or `alg_name_bin.png` depending on whether they were generated against a handwritten topology or a binary topology.
+This will access our CSV files and run them through our visualizer, generating a number of PNG files.
+If using the Docker container, take a look at our [mini-guide](extra.md) that shows you how to copy these PNG files out so you can look at them.

+The PNG files are named `alg_name.png` or `alg_name_bin.png` depending on whether they were generated against a handwritten topology or an automatically generated binary topology.
-Note that, for all `alg_name`, the files `alg_name.png` and `alg_name_bin.png` look the same; this is exactly the point of our compilation algorithm: we have moved automatically to an entirely new (binary) topology, but have observed no appreciable loss in performance or change in behavior.
+For all `alg_name`, the files `alg_name.png` and `alg_name_bin.png` look the same; this is exactly the point of our compilation algorithm: we have moved automatically to an entirely new (binary) topology, but have observed no appreciable loss in performance or change in behavior.

+The PNG files generated correspond to the visualizations in Section 7 of the paper.

+#### Table 1

+The first row shows `fcfs.png` (or equivalently, `fcfs_bin.png`, which is identical) in the left-hand column.
+As a point of comparison, the right-hand column visualizes an FCFS routine running on an actual hardware switch that schedules packets by orchestrating a number of FIFOs.

+The remaining rows show `strict.png` (or equivalently, `strict_bin.png`), `rr.png` (or equivalently, `rr_bin.png`), and `wfq.png` (or equivalently, `wfq_bin.png`), along with their hardware counterparts.

+We do not provide a way for the AEC to generate the traces for the hardware switch for two reasons:
+1. There are licensing issues because of the proprietary nature of the hardware switch itself.
+2. The hardware implementation (i.e., the entire right-hand column of table 1) is not novel, and is not the point of this table.
+The right-hand column is just a realistic _baseline_, and the point of this experiment is made in the table's left-hand column: PIFO trees can approximate the behavior of a production hardware switch.

+#### Table 2

+This table shows `hpfq.png`.
-Note also that there is no second version of HPFQ, as it is already a binary scheduler.
-The point of this visualization is to show a scheduling algorithm that could not have been achieved without a hierarchical PIFO tree.
-It is impossible to implement this scheduler using a PIFO or using a flat ternary PIFO tree: tall skinny trees are more expressive than short fat trees.
+There is no binary version: it is already run against a binary topology, which we sketch.
+The point of this visualization is to demonstrate a scheduling algorithm that could not have been achieved without a hierarchical PIFO tree.
+It is impossible to implement this scheduler using a single PIFO or even using a flat ternary PIFO tree: tall skinny trees are more expressive than short fat trees.

+#### Table 3

+This table visualizes, more clearly, the result of embedding a ternary topology into a binary topology.
+The first row shows `twopol.png` along with the topology it was run against, and the second row shows `twopol_bin.png` along with the automatically generated topology _it_ was run against.
+Similarly, the third row visualizes `threepol.png` and the fourth row visualizes `threepol_bin.png`.
+In the sketches of topologies, newly introduced "transit" nodes are shown in gray and labeled with a `T`.
+Despite the change in topology, the behavior of the scheduler does not change.

 ## Extension